top of page

 • Harambee Jerome Porter, Compliance Director – Ensuring adherence to funding and regulatory guidelines.

-These leaders are committed to upholding the high standards of care and service that families have come to expect from St. Elizabeth’s.
+These leaders are committed to upholding the high standards of care and service that families expect from St. Elizabeth’s.

 Understanding St. Elizabeth’s Funding & Compliance

-St. Elizabeth’s receives funding through multiple sources, including:
+St. Elizabeth’s receives funding from multiple sources, including:

 • Private Pay – Families covering care costs directly.